-BACKGROUND: Glycan-binding proteins are widely distributed in human and play an essential
+Background: Glycan-binding proteins are widely distributed in human and play an essential

 increasingly likely that the glycan-binding proteins may represent valuable therapeutic targets.

-OBJECTIVE: The current review aims to provide information on recent advancements in clinical developments
+Objective: The current review aims to provide information on recent advancements in clinical developments

 of antibodies against glycan-binding proteins as potential targets.